 ABSTRACT

 An experiment was conducted to evaluate the impact of the dual-acting molecule Diafenthiuron 50% WP, with a specific focus on its compatibility with cocoon traits in silkworms.
-In the study, mulberry leaves were sprayed with Diafenthiuron 50 % WP at a concentration of 1 g/L and subsequently fed to silkworms starting from the 3rd instar onwards, after 15 and 20 days of post-spray.
+In present investigation, mulberry leaves were sprayed with Diafenthiuron 50 % WP at a concentration of 1 g/L and after 15 and 20 days of post-spray fed to silkworms larvae of 3rd instar and onwards.
 The results showed that the batch of larvae fed with mulberry leaves harvested at 20 days after spraying exhibited significantly better cocoon characteristics.
-These included a higher percentage of good cocoons (98.12 %), increased cocoon weight (1.57 g) and shell weight (0.321 g), improved cocoon shell ratio (19.98 %), longer filament length (1031.07 m), greater filament weight (0.300 g), optimal denier (2.56) and fewer defective cocoons (1.87 %).
+These included a higher percentage of good cocoons (98.12 %), increased cocoon weight (1.57 g) and shell weight (0.321 g), improved cocoon shell ratio (19.98 %), longer filament length (1031.07 m), higher filament weight (0.300 g), optimal denier (2.56) and fewer defective cocoons (1.87 %).
 These findings suggest that the toxicity of Diafenthiuron 50 % WP decreases over time with reduced adverse effects observed at 20 days post-application compared to 15 days after spray.

 Key words: Diafenthiuron; Mulberry; Silkworm; Safety period; Parental breeds